Useful information, guidance and support for Parents and Carers during covid-19.

 Nurseries, childminders, schools and colleges will continue to implement the range of protective measures throughout the new term.
 Schools will continue to update parents directly about how the guidance will affect them personally and how schools will be implementing any relevant changes.

 All secondary and college students will be offered twice weekly home testing.
-If you or your child (if they are aged over 18) do not consent, they will not be stopped from going back and will return in line with their school or college’s arrangements.
-Primary school children will not be regularly tested without symptoms due to low levels of transmission between younger aged children but will continue to need to come forward for tests if they have symptoms.
+If you or your child (if they are aged over 18) do not consent, they will not be stopped from going to school or college.
+Primary school children, along with their parents and carers, are also encouraged to test regularly.
+Specifically if there is an outbreak of covid-19 within the school.

-From the 9th of April everyone in England, including those without symptoms, will be able to take a free rapid coronavirus (COVID-19) test twice a week, you can find out more on how to access these tests via our testing page.
+Everyone in England, including those without symptoms, can order free rapid testing kits.
+You can find out more on how to access these tests via our testing page.

 Frequently Asked Questions

 We have pulled together some key information for parents and carers to help make sure that our schools and childcare settings remain as safe as possible.
 If you have any specific questions, please contact your school directly.

 What are the symptoms of Coronavirus?

 One or more of the following are considered a symptom of Coronavirus:

 - New continuous cough - this means coughing a lot for more than an hour, or three or more coughing episodes in 24 hours (if the person usually has a cough, it may be worse than usual)